|

 orations used by "godless communists" sound similar to the Pledge of Allegiance, religious

 leaders lobbied lawmakers to insert the words "under God" into the pledge.
-President Dwight
+Former WWII Supreme Allied Commanding General, President Dwight

 D. Eisenhower, fearing an atomic war between the U.S. and the Soviet Union, joined the chorus